jonTrent/PatienceDiff/README.md

 # References
 The patience diff algorithm is credited to Bram Cohen of Bittorrent fame.
 Additionally, the article by "Alfedenzo" at https://alfedenzo.livejournal.com/170301.html was of immense help in understanding the Longest Common Subsequence (LCS) algorithm, and by tradition, is also the source of the data embedded in the associated example HTML document.

-# Example
-Simply download the PatienceDiff.js file which contains the complete algorithm, and PatienceDiff.html which exemplifies how to use the algorithm.
-Then open PatienceDiff.html in a browser, and press the "=> Diff =>" button to calculate the difference between the two blocks of text.